 All the dates become blurry after that so I’ll skip ahead to when I turned 11, I was now in the 4th grade...
 I’ve had a few more beatings, and I now understand how to behave and who to be to survive.
 But we all make mistakes.
 That night my mother was going to a party,

 but she couldn’t find her watch.
 We looked everywhere but we couldn’t find it.
 The last one to see it was my baby sister.
 She was so scared, I could see her shake while trying to stand still.
 “MAY” we hear a voice coming from my mom’s room...
 “Bring me MAY” My sister breaks out in tears, she knows that no one is here to save her, that this is her life and she’ll never get out.
 My brother holds her by the arm and drags her into the room.
 I can hear her scream so loud, I don’t know what to do but cry, afraid that I will be next.
 I sneak over to the room, I pull away from the curtains and my tears run faster.
 My brother held May’s hand down while my mom hit her with a hammer.
 May’s face was red, her hand was purple, and her cries were now quiet, she couldn’t breathe.
 I walked over to the living room, sat on the couch and held my knees to my chest, and wished my mother was dead.

 Stay Tuned for PT 2

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ShayWrite a Review